MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 If a new identity is added to the operating system and your Microsoft Edge profile does not currently have an identity, Microsoft Edge adds the specific identity to your profile.
 If you sign into Microsoft Edge with a Microsoft account or a work or school account and do not have an identity on your Windows profile, the account is added to your Windows profile unless you choose to not add it to Windows while signing in.

 Being signed in to Microsoft Edge enables single sign-on.
 You are automatically signed in to certain websites such as Bing, and other identity-powered experiences such as Sync.
-If you want to limit automatic sign-in to Microsoft sites such as [Bing](https://bing.com), you may sign out of the browser.
+To limit automatic sign-in to Microsoft sites such as [Bing](https://bing.com), you can sign out of the browser.

 To sign into specific sites again using your user name and password or clear your cookies, select **Settings and more** (![Settings and more icon](./index-images/settings-and-more-icon.png)) > **Settings** > **Privacy and security**.
 For more information about clearing browsing data, see [View and delete browser history in Microsoft Edge](https://support.microsoft.com/help/10607).